Image: Yasha Hoffman.

 Lewis’ compositions focus on exploring the textural and timbral capabilities of instruments within solo and ensemble contexts.
 His sensitivity to orchestration and the finer details of his music allows each work to deeply relate and respond to the concepts they’re drawn from.
 Underneath his infatuation with extended techniques, Lewis’ compositions offer slowly evolving progressions with a particular emphasis on singular gestures.

-In 2019, Lewis will compose a new work for the Melbourne Symphony Orchestra as part of the Cybec 21st Century Young Composers Program.
-He will also compose a new work for Ensemble Offspring as a successful applicant of the 2019 Hatched Academy program, and being named the 2018 Grainger Museum Composer-in-Residence, an appointment which involved the commission of a soundscape to accompany an exhibition in the Grainger Museum.
+In 2020, Lewis will have a new composition premiered by the Melbourne Symphony Orchestra as part of the Cybec 21st Century Young Composers Program.
+This follows the recent premiere of a new work by Ensemble Offspring as part of their 2019 Hatched Academy program, and being named the 2018 Grainger Museum Composer-in-Residence, an appointment which involved the commission of a soundscape to accompany an exhibition in the Grainger Museum.

 Within the academic environment, Lewis has proven himself highly adept as a tutor and lecturer of music theory and is currently employed as a casual music theory tutor at the University of Melbourne.
 Lewis offers expert music theory tuition at both tertiary and secondary levels.

 Lewis is a regular contributor to CutCommon Magazine, a role which allows him to further share his interest in new music presented by Australian composers and ensembles.
 You can find some of Lewis' articles on CutCommon's website: https://www.cutcommonmag.com.